Hokusai Katsushika: The Great Wave off Kanagawa c. 1831.

 The Woodblock Print Process:

-Japanese woodblock prints (ukiyo-e) are made from sakura cherry hard wood blocks: cherry wood has a straight grain which is well-suited to intricate carving, but it can also withstand repeated printing (bearing in mind that a single woodblock carving could create hundreds of prints).
+Japanese woodblock prints (ukiyo-e) are made from cherry hard-wood blocks.
+Cherry wood has a straight grain which is well-suited to intricate carving, and it can also withstand repeated printing (a single woodblock carving can create hundreds of prints).

 Each print required the creative skill of four experts: the image designer, the carver, the printer, and the publisher.
 The designer was dependent on the skills of the carver and printer in order to complete their design in the way that they had envisaged.

 Hokusai would have designed the shita-e: the sketched line drawing which is the beginning of the ukiyo-e process.

 The hiroshi (carver) would have then pasted the drawing to the sakura woodblock and carved the spare wood away, leaving only the raised lines that were to be printed.
 Incredibly, each colour of the print required a separately carved woodblock (iro-ita) - some prints required up to twenty colours!